alok-96/Guess-My_Number/README.md

 - If the guessed number is greater than the secret number, a massage will be displayed ```📈 Too High!```.
 - If the guessed number is same as the secret number, a massage will be displayed ```🎉 Correct Number!``` and the background turns ```green```.
 - Initial score will be 20 and for every guess it will be reduced by 1.
+- If score reaches to 0, you lost the game.
 - The Highscore will be the maximum of all scores in the current session.
 - You can reset the game by clicking ```Again!``` button.